The Beginners Guide to IIoT

 The Industrial Internet of Things is derived from the popular term Internet of Things (IoT), and describes the use of IoT in industrial sectors and applications.
 IoT refers to the billions of devices around the world that are connected to the internet, collecting and sharing data.
 IIoT goes beyond the physical devices usually associated with IoT.
 What makes it distinct is the convergence of information technology (IT) and operational technology (OT).
 OT includes industrial control systems (ICSs), for example, human machine interfaces (HMIs), supervisory control and data acquisition (SCADA) systems, and distributed control systems (DCSs).
 IIoT platforms use big data and analytics to transform production processes.
 Having a dashboard that provides a strategic overview of the devices, machinery, and robotics used on the factory floor helps reduce downtime, monitor machine health, improve efficiency, and inform decision making.

 The Industrial Internet of Things helps businesses achieve what is considered to be a Smart Factory.
 Smart Factory is a concept used to express a highly connected plant floor with the end goal of full digitalization in manufacturing.
-According to our user study, Smart Factory was the preferred umbrella term for the PLEX IIoT platform.
+According to our user study, Smart Factory was the preferred umbrella term for the Plex Asset Performance Management (APM) solution that is powered by IIoT technology.
 It also describes a manufacturing process that uses the highly digitalized IT and OT to collect and share data.
 An example of an IT function that helps businesses achieve Smart Factory goals is machine automation.
 Machine Automation is designed to control the work of machines, with built-in computers that improve the quality of products and services, increases productivity, and allows plant-floor workers to concentrate on less menial tasks.

 Why is the Industrial Internet of Things (IIoT) important?

-In our user study, we provided respondents with examples on how the Plex IIoT solution is applied within manufacturing environments.
-Our solution features a dashboard where users can monitor machine health in real-time, including machine uptime, current state, part, and job.
+Our APM solution‐powered by IIoT technology‐features a dashboard where users can monitor machine health in real-time, including machine uptime, current state, part, and job.
 The dashboard also includes contextualized machine data, providing current and historic values such as job number, part number, and workcenter status.
 Plex’s comprehensive solution provides alerts and historical analysis, meaning users can gain visibility into live historical sensor data for machine health and get maintenance alerts across a wide set of equipment.
 They can also use this information to track Overall Equipment Effectiveness (OEE) and reduce costly downtime.

 What are the security considerations and challenges in adopting the Industrial Internet of Things?